gabrielgomes87/mqtt-monitoring-agent/README.md

 - Monitors **CPU** and **RAM** usage using the `psutil` library.
 - Sends metrics to an **MQTT broker**.
-- Uses the host machine's name, not the container's name.
 - Configurable publish interval.

 ---